 CAE Exam Introduction

 The CAE exam is also known as the C1 Advanced exam.
 It was called the Cambridge English: Advanced exam in the past but this has now changed.
 C1 Advanced is a name that is supposed to make it obvious what this exam is.
 If you pass the CAE exam, you have a C1 level of English.
-If it isn't obvious, C1 is an advanced level of English and if you want to know more about this, you can check out the CEFR scale here.
-Many resources you find, will still refer to the C1 Advanced as CAE.
+If it isn't obvious, C1 is an advanced level of English and I will explain this in a lot more detail under the 'How to complete the CAE exam FAST' section of this page.
+Be mindful that many resources you find, will still refer to the C1 Advanced as CAE.

 Why Take The CAE Exam?

 The C1 Advanced exam is a globally recognised English language certification.

 There are many reasons why you might want to take the CAE exam, including: